 Which would you choose?
 Those gadgets do seem pretty nice.

 Let’s say you go with the devices.

-You now can do all kinds of cool stuff on your new Mac and play music from it to your Bluetooth speaker, all while playing the latest Madden game on a 70-inch, bad-ass TV.
+You now can do all kinds of cool stuff on your new Mac and play music from it to your Bluetooth speaker.
+All while playing the latest Call of Duty video game on a 70-inch, badass TV.